gertrude-app/web/docs/src/pages/index.md

 educational platform.
 In order for it to work properly on a computer protected by Gertrude, it requires a _handful of keys to unlock the web addresses used by that platform._ There are thousands of students enrolled in AOPS classes.
-So it would be a shame if every Gertrude account owner had to create the _same set of keys_ to grant access to AOPS.
+So it would be a shame if every Gertrude account owner had to re-create the _same set of keys_ to grant access to AOPS.
 Instead, **Gertrude offers a public keychain** containing just the keys to unblock apps, which _many people can share._

 ### Adding a public keychain